 Frank McLaughlin: No western comics, and a couple of ‘Fightin’ Army’.

 1st: What is this I hear about a Charlton Comics movie?
-My limited understanding on that, is that it is a film documentary on the history of Charlton Comics and its’ creators, including yourself.
+My limited understanding of that is that it is a film documentary on the history of Charlton Comics and its’ creators, including yourself.
 I also understand that they’ve already filmed you answering questions about that.
 It sounds like a very interesting and exciting film project!
 What can you tell us about that?
-Can you tell us how and when this got off the ground, who is funding it, when it will be released, and any other details?
+Can you tell us how and when this got off the ground, who is funding it when it will be released, and any other details?

 Frank McLaughlin: Check out THE CHARLTON MOVIE; Jackie Zbuska seems to be the producer.
 I had seen a cartoon poster of it, but not much else.

 1st: By chance, do you recall any of the titles of your freelance Radio Shack comic books?
 I’m guessing these were giveaways?

 Frank McLaughlin: I did a book called THE HISTORY OF ELECTRONICS, and a second one; I forget the other title, for radio shack.

 1st: It looks like I’ve seen your art style on several Charlton Comics’ war comics titles from decades ago.
 Can you confirm that you did some of those?
 And if so, do you recall any of the titles?
 Also, I’m wondering – did you do any westerns?